Can I continue to claim housing benefit while on remand?

 Getting help with my mortgage

-While you are on remand, you can claim income support (or income-related Employment and Support Allowance, Jobseeker’s Allowance or Pension Credit) for up to 52 weeks.
+While you are on remand, you can claim income support for up to 52 weeks.
+If you were getting job seekers allowance before you went into prison, you will have to claim income support instead.
 If you are claiming one of these benefits, you can apply for Support for Mortgage Interest (SMI) which can help with your mortgage interest payments.
 You can also check whether your partner is able to claim SMI to cover the mortgage, even if the mortgage is not in your partner’s name.
 It is important to make an SMI claim as soon as possible as it can take up to 13 weeks to process.
 Arrange a meeting with an adviser in the prison to get some help.

 If you are worried about keeping up with your mortgage repayments, you could also consider renting out your home.
 You will need to check whether the terms and conditions of your mortgage (and lease, if applicable) allow you to do this.